FDA approves updated COVID-19 shots but limits access for some kids and adults

 Earlier this year, Kennedy dissolved the CDC panel and replaced its members with a number of doctors and researchers who have repeatedly questioned the safety of commonly used vaccines and ingredients.
 The panel is expected to meet in September, but no specific date has been set and no agenda released.

-Depending on the panel’s advice, Americans underage 65 could be expected to provide documentation of a serious medical condition before they can get a shot.
-Complicating the rollout is the fact that pharmacists — who administer most COVID-19 vaccines in the U.S. — typically aren’t expected to collect that kind of information.
+Depending on the panel’s advice, Americans under age 65 could be expected to provide documentation of a serious medical condition before they can get a shot.
+Complicating the rollout is the fact that pharmacists — who administer most COVID-19 shots — typically aren’t expected to collect that kind of information.
 And laws governing their ability to administer routine vaccinations vary by state, where pharmacists are licensed.

 Many states limit vaccinations by pharmacists to those recommended by the CDC panel.